hustle-rent-due/PermaMind/README.md

 ## License

 MIT — see [LICENSE](LICENSE) file

----Future work may explore integrations, but only after safety, observability, and control boundaries are explicit.

 **Future work may explore integrations only after safety, observability, and control boundaries are explicit.**